kamilio/poe_bot_but_better/poe_bot_but_better/readme.md

 ## Simplify bot calling - get_final_response / stream_request

-Currently, when passing the request as argument, it's not immediately obvious what is the context of the current messsage.
-What context is the bot exactly getting.
+Currently, when passing the request as argument, it's not immediately obvious what is the context of the current query.
+What context is the bot exactly getting, where is it coming from.

 ### Allow messages (string) instead of request
 I propose to make the API flexible and support

 - `str` simplest cases for building the prompt as string, converts to user message.

+### Allow messages list of fp.Message
 - `messages: List[fp.Message]` using `request.query` as an argument.
 It unlocks simpler interface e.g. `[prompt] + messages`

 ### Bake-in the auth token
-Thanks to dependendency dependency this is easy to do.
+Thanks to dependency injection, this is easy to do.
 API users should not not worry about passing the token around.
 It's verbose and incraseas the cognitive load.

 ## Make get_response more flexible
 Generators are advanced concept and it can be a bit intimidating to start with.